Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Vacuum alignments for flavon doublets

-Based on the obtained ranges of free parameters in equation (\ref{par}), we conclude that all flavon fields introduced in the neutrino sector have the same order of magnitude.
-In that regard, the relation (\ref{re}) emerged from the minimization condition for the field $\Omega ^{0}$ implies that the flavon fields are similar to each other in magnitude which is in agreement with our results.
-On the other hand, there is no correlation between the flavon VEVs $\upsilon _{\chi }$ and $\upsilon _{\psi }$ as indicated by equation (\ref{f1}).
+This particular VEV configuration is well-suited for implementing the trimaximal mixing scheme $TM_{\mathrm{2}}$ in the neutrino sector by introducing a perturbation matrix $\delta m_{1}$, as shown in Eq. (\ref{per} ).
+On the other hand, based on the obtained ranges of the free parameters in Eq. (\ref{par}), we conclude that all flavon fields introduced in the neutrino sector have the same order of magnitude.
+In that regard, the relation (\ref{re}) emerged from the minimization condition for the field $ \Omega ^{0}$ implies that the flavon fields are similar to each other in magnitude which is in agreement with our results.
+On the other hand, there is no correlation between the flavon VEVs $\upsilon _{\chi }$ and $\upsilon _{\psi }$ as indicated by Eq. (\ref{f1}).
 This is reasonable since they respectively affect the second and third generations of charged leptons, which have a hierarchical structure.